-The EPA renovate, repair and paint rule states that renovators are required to take an initial 8-hour lead safety course that includes a hands-on component.
+The EPA renovate, repair and paint rule states that renovators are required to take an initial 8-hour lead safety course that includes a hands-on component and get lead certification.
 The initial course certifies you as a lead-safe renovator for 5 years.

 Before your initial certificate expires, instead of having to take the initial course over again the EPA allows a refresher course to be taken that is only 4-hours long and previously required a hands-on component.

 The new EPA amendment to the RRP rule allows individuals to take their refresher course entirely online without a hands-on component.
 By removing the hands-on requirement, re-certification courses may now be taken online through web-based E-Learning.